 Consent will be taken to register the participant on The Over-volunteering Prevention System (TOPS) database to guard against the potential for harm that can result from excessive volunteering in clinical trials involving IMPs and blood donations.
 This will be done using the participant's National Insurance number or passport number.
-The TOPS database will be checked for any conflicts at full screening, however formal registration will be done at enrolment.
+Registration on the TOPS database will be done at screening to check for any conflicts.
+The system will be updated in the event of the participant being withdrawn or excluded.
+Alternatively, TOPS will be updated on the participant's last visit.